tiprankstipranks

 We may be unable to obtain necessary product approvals and marketing clearances.

 We must obtain certain approvals and marketing clearances from, governmental authorities, including the FDA and similar health authorities in foreign countries to market and sell select products in those countries.
 These agencies regulate the marketing, manufacturing, labeling, packaging, advertising, sales and distribution of medical devices.
 The FDA enforces additional regulations regarding the safety of X-ray emitting devices.
 Various U.S. states also impose manufacturing, licensing, and distribution regulations.
-The FDA review process typically requires extended proceedings pertaining to the safety and efficacy of new products.
+The FDA review process for new medical devices typically requires extended proceedings pertaining to the safety and efficacy of new products.
 A 510(k) application is required to market certain classes of new or modified medical devices.
 If specifically required by the FDA, a pre-market approval, or PMA, may be necessary.
-Such proceedings, which must be completed prior to marketing a new medical device, are potentially expensive and time consuming.
-They may delay or hinder a product's timely entry into the marketplace.
-Moreover, there can be no assurance that the review or approval process for these products by the FDA or any other applicable governmental authority will occur in a timely fashion, if at all, or that additional regulations will not be adopted or current regulations amended in such a manner as will adversely affect us.
-The FDA also oversees the content of advertising and marketing materials relating to medical devices which have received FDA clearance.
-Failure to comply with the FDA's advertising guidelines may result in the imposition of penalties.
-We are also subject to other federal, state and local laws, regulations and recommendations relating to safe working conditions, laboratory and manufacturing practices.
-The extent of government regulation that might result from any future legislation or administrative action cannot be accurately predicted and inadequate employee training for critical compliance and regulatory requirements may result in the failure to adhere to applicable laws, rules and regulations.
-Similar to the FDA review process, the EU review process typically requires extended proceedings pertaining to the safety and efficacy of new products.
-Such proceedings, which must be completed prior to marketing a new medical device, are potentially expensive and time consuming and may delay or prevent a product's entry into the marketplace.
-Our products that fall into the category of Class I as classified by the EU MDD were mandated to be certified under the new EU MDR.
-These regulations applied to all medical device manufacturers who market their medical devices in the EU and manufacturers were required to perform significant upgrades to quality systems and processes including technical documentation and obtain new certification under the EU MDR to continue to sell those products in the EU.
-Although all medical device manufacturers were required to certify their Class I products by May 2021, the EU MDR regulations for additional Classes of medical devices are mandated to be fully enforced by May 2024.
-This also includes completion of certified quality management systems to manufacturers quality management systems.
-On January 6, 2023, the EU Commission submitted a proposed amendment to extend the MDR transitional periods until December 31, 2027 for higher risk devices and December 31, 2028, for other medical devices to ensure continued access to medical devices for patients and to allow medical devices already placed on the market in accordance with the current legal framework to remain on the market.
-We remain focused on ensuring that all our products that are considered to be medical devices will be fully certified as required by the EU MDR deadlines.
-Additionally, the UK has negotiated an exit from the EU, (commonly referred to as Brexit) and, as a result, the EU CE marking will be recognized in the UK through the earlier of the expiration of the product's CE certificate or June 2028.
-After which, the UK may impose its own differing regulatory requirements for products being imported from the EU into the UK.
-Failure to comply with these rules, regulations, self-regulatory codes, circulars and orders could result in significant civil and criminal penalties and costs, including the loss of licenses and the ability to participate in federal and state health care programs, and could have a material adverse impact on our business.
-Also, these regulations may be interpreted or applied by a prosecutorial, regulatory or judicial authority in a manner that could require us to make changes in operations or incur substantial defense and settlement expenses.
+Such proceedings are potentially expensive and time consuming and may hinder a product's entry into the marketplace.
+Moreover, there can be no assurance that the review or approval process for these products by the FDA or any other governmental authority will occur in a timely fashion, if at all, or that additional regulations will not be adopted or current regulations amended in a manner that will adversely affect us.
+The FDA also oversees the content of advertising and marketing materials relating to medical devices that received FDA clearance.
+Failure to comply with the FDA's advertising guidelines may result in the imposition of penalties, enforcement actions, or import bans, and other negative consequences.
+We are also subject to other federal, state, and local laws, regulations and recommendations relating to safe working conditions, and to laboratory and manufacturing practices.
+The extent of government regulation that might result from any future legislation or administrative action cannot be accurately predicted, and inadequate employee training may result in the failure to adhere to applicable laws, rules, and regulations.
+Similar to the FDA review process, the EU review process typically requires extended proceedings on the safety and efficacy of new products.
+Such proceedings are potentially expensive and time consuming and may hinder a product's entry into the marketplace.
+Our products that fall into the category of Class I under the EU MDD were mandated to be certified under the EU MDR.
+These regulations applied to all medical device manufacturers who market their medical devices in the EU, and manufacturers were required to perform significant upgrades to quality systems and processes On March 20, 2023, the EU Commission extended the MDR transitional periods until December 31, 2027 for higher risk devices and until December 31, 2028 for other medical devices.
+We remain focused on ensuring that all our medical device products will be fully certified by the deadlines.
+Additionally, given the exit of the UK from the EU, the EU CE marking will be recognized in the UK through the earlier of the expiration of the product's CE certificate or June 2028.
+After such date, the UK may impose its own differing regulatory requirements for products imported from the EU.
+Failure to comply with these rules, regulations, self-regulatory codes, circulars, and orders could result in significant civil and criminal penalties and costs, including the loss of licenses and the ability to participate in federal and state health care programs, and could have a material adverse impact on our business.
+Also, these regulations may be interpreted in a manner that requires us to make changes in operations or incur substantial defense expenses.
 Even unsuccessful challenges by regulatory authorities or private regulators could result in reputational harm and the incurring of substantial costs.
-In addition, many of these laws are vague or indefinite and have not been interpreted by the courts and have been subject to frequent modification and varied interpretation by prosecutorial or regulatory authorities, increasing compliance risks.

 Regulation - Risk 3